isabella232/horizon/Readme-Template.md

 [View the Changelog](https://github.paypal.com/Paypal-Commons-R/sbt-build-utilities/blob/develop/CHANGELOG.md)

+Cascade is a collection of libraries that implement common patterns, convenience objects, implicit classes, utilities, and other foundational pieces used in Scala applications and servers at PayPal.

-The Build Utilities plugin was designed so common build settings can be reused via an sbt plugin rather than having to copy code into every new project's build file.
+Nugget, an sbt plugin, was designed so common build settings can be reused via an sbt plugin for Scala applications.
+The plugin herein is carefully designed to:

-## How to Include In Project
+* Work well with Scala and the Typesafe libraries.
+* Be well defined in its functionality.

+# Usage

 In **project/plugins.sbt**, add: